HireMeDeveloper/IrishIndependentWordle/README.txt

         gameState.puzzle (puzzle number as int)
         gameState.letters (array of objects with letters[i].letter and letters[i].state where letter is a string with a single letter, and state is a string of either 'wrong', 'wrong-location', or 'correct') gameState.attempts (number of attempts as int)
-        gameState.progress (string of either 'in-progress', 'won', or 'lost') gameState.completed (boolean, this will always be true at the time of completion)
+        gameState.progress (string of either 'in-progress', 'won', or 'lost')3 gameState.completed (boolean, this will always be true at the time of completion)

 Needs: